zsparal/api-documentation/source/reference/v2/payment-links-api/get-payment-link.rst

        .. type:: datetime
           :required: false

-     - The expiry date and time the payment link, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
+     - The expiry date and time of the payment link, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.

    * - ``_links``